DinoChiesa/Apigee-Java-WsSec-Signature-2/README.md

 There is a private RSA key and a corresponding certificate embedded in the API Proxy.
 You should not use those for your own purposes.
 Create your own.
-Self-signed is fine.
+Self-signed is fine for testing purposes.
 You can do it with openssl.
-Creating a privatekey, a Certificate signing request, and a certificate, is as easy as 1,2,3:
+Creating a privatekey, a certificate signing request, and a certificate, is as easy as 1, 2, 3:

 ```
  openssl genpkey  -algorithm rsa -pkeyopt  rsa_keygen_bits:2048 -out privatekey.pem